 Industry Evolves: Benefit Administrators

-In the next 3 to 5 years I would expect Merger and Acquisition activity in the Benefit Administrator sector to explode.
-Potential players could include insurance companies, PBMs and even providers trying to establish a true vertical as they try to play catch up; and maybe even try to beat the Amazon Trio at their own game.
+In the next three to five years, I would expect Merger and Acquisition activity in the Benefit Administrator sector to explode.
+Potential players could include insurance companies, PBMs, and even providers trying to establish a true vertical as they try to play catch up and maybe even try to beat the Amazon Trio at their own game.